collective/rapido.plone/README.rst

             type: ACTION
             label: Do something

-Now, when we click our button, the rapido form is reloaded inside the Plone page.
+Now, when we click our button, the rapido block is reloaded inside the Plone page.

-Instead of adding a form to an existing Plone view, we might need to provide a new rendering, answering for a specific URL.
+Instead of adding a block to an existing Plone view, we might need to provide a new rendering, answering for a specific URL.
 We can do that by adding ``@@rapido/view`` to the content URL. it will just display the default view of our content, but it allows us to define a specific